aniqohhana/aniqohhana/README.md

 ### Hi There 👋

-I'm Aniqoh Hana Haura, you can call me Hana :)
+I'm Aniqoh Hana Haura.
+You can call me Hana.

-I'm a fresh graduate of Information Systems.
+I'm a fresh graduate of the Information Systems program.

-If you want to know more about me, you can check my [LinkedIn](https://www.linkedin.com/in/aniqohhanahaura/)
+If you want to know more about me, you can check my [LinkedIn profile](https://www.linkedin.com/in/aniqohhanahaura/).

 <p align="left">
 <a href="https://github.com/aniqohhana">